 Mycroft sits in his office.
 The Bulgarian prime minister was being an irritant.
 When a security buzzer blinks, Mycroft is almost glad for the distraction.
 He gives Anthea, who is sitting by him, a look.
 She nods; she knows to stay with Mrs Hudson.

 Mycroft strides down the elaborately decorated corridor to his front door, dialling Sherlock's mobile number.
 His brother picks up after three rings.

 "Oh Mycroft, you are getting slow."

 Sherlock's voice is excited and mocking; Mycroft can tell he is on a high.
 Not a drug high.
 A case high.
 He got his energy back fast.
 It will disappear just as quickly.

 Mycroft can hear the rush of traffic; Sherlock is outside then.
 He doesn't bother to ask how Sherlock got through security: it was no doubt using his scarf or something equally ridiculous.

 Mycroft steps out onto the street; he is not going to leave this to one of his men.
-Looking left and right.
+He looks left and right.

 "Are you walking Mycroft?
 Your breath is louder than your voice.
-I can barely hear you talk.
 I'm surprised you haven't fainted yet-"

 "Why go to hospital, Sherlock?
 You're under perfectly good care here."